Faculty Policies and Procedures

 C. Mentoring of Untenured/Tenure Track Professors

 Each untenured assistant professor will have two mentors among the associate and full professors.
-Normally, of the two faculty mentors, one will be in the area of teaching and research of the junior faculty member.
+Generally at least one will share some research background with the junior faculty member.
 The Department Chair, in consultation with the junior faculty member, will make the initial assignment of mentors.
 At any time the junior faculty member may request that one or more of the mentors be changed.

 Assignment of mentors will take place within one month of the initial appointment to the Lynch School faculty.
 Under normal circumstances, the mentorship team will remain in place during the entire untenured appointment.
 Mentors will meet with the untenured assistant professor at least once per semester to discuss relevant professional matters; more frequent meetings are encouraged.
 Goals and scheduled meetings/discussions will be set by the mentors and mentee.

-In addition, the Associate Dean of Faculty and Academic Affairs has organized two to three Faculty Development Workshops for tenure-track Assistant Professors each semester.
+In addition, the Associate Dean of Faculty and Academics organizes two to three Faculty Development Workshops for tenure-track Assistant Professors each semester.
 They include a general orientation, a discussion of the third year review process, and discussions of teaching and research.
 Boston College faculty and staff are invited as resources and the format is designed to encourage sharing and mutual support.
 Additional topics are identified by participants.

 i.
 Faculty Peer Observation of Teaching

-As part of the current support provided for junior faculty through the Associate Dean’s office, a system of mandatory faculty observations are in place for pre-tenure faculty.
+As part of the current support provided for junior faculty through the Associate Dean's office, a system of mandatory faculty observations are in place for pre-tenure faculty (see all materials in Peer Observation folder in Blackboard under Lynch School Faculty Resources and Policies).
 Observation(s) in the first year are formative.
 In subsequent years, observations inform the Third Year Review and Tenure and Promotion decisions.

-- First year observation by Mentor (informal, constructive feedback only)
+- First year observation by both Mentors (informal, constructive feedback only)

-- Between interim review and year up for tenure, observations by Mentor and current or past Department Chair (evaluative memo with candidate’s choice of observation rubric is placed in file for purposes of contract renewal vote)
+- Between interim review and year up for tenure, observations by Mentor and current or past Department Chair (summative review informing promotion and tenure evaluation)

-Tenured associate professors who seek promotion to full professor will be observed twice before going up for promotion, once in the Spring prior to the year up for promotion and once in the Fall semester of the formal P&T process.
-(In exceptional circumstances, e.g., if someone has a sabbatical that would conflict with such an observation schedule, the candidate can work with the Associate Dean to implement an alternative calendar.)
+Tenured associate professors who seek promotion to full professor will be observed twice before going up for promotion, once in the Spring prior to the year up for promotion and once in the Fall semester (In exceptional circumstances, e.g., if someone has a sabbatical that would conflict with such an observation schedule, the candidate can work with the Associate Dean of Faculty and Academics to implement an alternative calendar).
 One of the observers will be the Associate Dean and the second an LSOE full professor chosen by the observed faculty member.
-Ideally, the two visits should be representative of the professor’s range of teaching levels and formats.
-In each case, the observed faculty member will choose an observation rubric, which will be filed along with an evaluative memo by the observer for purposes of P&T committee consideration.
+Ideally, the two visits should be representative of the professor's range of teaching levels and formats.
+In each case, the observed faculty member will choose an observation rubric, which will be filed along wiht an evaluative memo by the observer for review by the Promotion and Tenure Committee (see Peer Observation folder in Blackboard).

 Non-tenured faculty will be provided the opportunity to visit the classrooms of senior faculty peers who volunteer to be observed.